Council's disaster management roles and responsibilities

 - plans for the allocation and coordination of those resources.

-There are two local areas in this District:
+There are 2 local areas in this district:

 The district group works closely with the local groups to support them.